 Easy to fill, holds enough for a weekend trip, taste-free water and you can hang it up too.
 The push tap is simple to operate one-handed.

 In a four- or 10-litre option, this is a perfectly flat water container with a one-hand operated tap.
-The inside bladders are mylar (the stuff they make wine bladders out of) and the outside is rip-top nylon, so it’s durable and won’t taint your water.
+The inside bladders are mylar (the stuff they make wine bladders out of) and the outside is rip-top nylon (is nylon waterproof?), so it’s durable and won’t taint your water.